mael-10/C-sharp/Head Frist c#/notations.md

 - **`<TextBlock/>`**: Similar to `<p></p>` in HTML, used for displaying text.
 - **`<Grid/>`**: Similar to HTML tables.
 Use `<ColumnDefinition/>` and `<RowDefinition/>` to automatically adjust layout to window size.
 - **TextWrapping**: To enable or disable text wrapping, expand the **Text section** in the properties panel and search for **TextWrapping**.
+- `spanColumn and spanRow` spans columns and rows at arrange you want to set up (section layout).
+- `TextBlock` put a name to the properties (like a dom object)

 ## TextBlock